luozhipi/luozhipi.github.io/_posts/2015-12-24-bodyretouching.markdown

 Here, the paper [Parametric Reshaping of Human Bodies in Images] would be a good starting point to read.

 Match-and-Defom is techniqucally reasonable method.
-Reshape a 3D model with semantic attributes is a easier task than by low-level, local edits on a 2D image directly.
+Reshape a 3D model with semantic attributes is an easier task than by low-level, local edits on a 2D image directly.
 Matching by pose-driven approach can resort to skeletal rigging, and deform by the concept of `offset defomer`.
 Given the correspondences between the image and model contour, body-aware image warping is then completed.